audreycanto/Canto-Repository-PSHS-CLC/q1/q1_sg2_a2.md

 Based on your answers from 1 to 5, which one is the better algorithm that you will use to solve the problem of finding the highest number?
 Why?
 Summarize your answer.

-Pseudocode 1 is better because it is more concise, easily understandable, testable, and has less chance of error.
+PseudoCode 1 is better because it is more concise, easily understandable, testable, and has less chance of error.